dolivafig/textEdit/README.md

 # Text Editor Starter Code

-The objective is to build
+The objective is to build an application to create snippets with or without internet and also it can be downloaded into the user's device.

 ## USER STORY